Author: Rebecca Ting

 Currently, there are no clinically approved therapeutics by the U.S Food and Drug Administration (FDA) for COVID-19 treatment (Majumder et. al.,2021).
 Hence, the early diagnosis of COVID-19 patients is the best method to control the infection accompanied by the patient’s isolation (Majumder et. al.,2021).

-Vaccine side effects vary within different individuals.
+Vaccine side effects vary among different individuals.
 Some side effects include:

 - Muscle Aches